wooks527/mobilenetv2-pytorch/README.md

 | MobileNetV2 1.0 | CIFAR-100 | 76.72% | 2.351M |
 | MobileNetV2 1.0 | ImageNet (sample) | 38.78% | 3.504M |
 | MobileNetV2 1.0 | ImageNet | 71.48% | 3.504M |

+## Detailed Experimental Results

+Also, you can see all of the details for experiments for image classification tasks using CIFAR-10/100 and ImageNet Dataset in [CNN Tutorials](https://www.notion.so/CNN-Tutorial-ddd78f6c58274959a875f12680758465) Notion page.

 ## Getting Started